joycemap/SEI21standuptips/README.md

 * Keep committing to Github even after the course.
 Make those squares turn green.
 It feels great!
 * Persevere and do your best!
 * Get better rest and quality sleep.

+How to add existing project into new github repo
+1) In local folder's CLI, enter git init
+2) In CLI, git add
+3) In CLI, git commit
+4) Proceed to git hub to create repo without initializing
+5) Follow instructions on git hub's create repo page.
+In CLI, "git remote add origin....."
+6) Follow instructions to "git push -u origin master"